 This is an excellent taping for anterior shin compartment syndrome (anterior shin splints).
-It is virtually identical to shin taping for pain on the inside of the shin, except the tape goes the opposite way round.
+It is virtually identical to shin taping for pain on the inside of the shin, except the tape goes the opposite way around.
 Here demonstrate a simple technique that can often instantly relieve symptoms.

 The following guidelines are for information purposes only.
 We recommend seeking professional advice before attempting any self-treatment.

 What you will need:

 - All you will need is 3.5 cm zinc oxide tape, and if you have hairy legs some underwrap and adhesive spray.

 - It is better to apply tape directly to the skin if possible so if you will be taping on a regular basis then it is recommended you shave your legs otherwise use the underwrap.

 - Starting with the bony bit on the inside of the ankle, apply a strip of tape across the front of the ankle, around the back (not too tight here) and then diagonally across and up the front.